Adjustment of Status

 Our Chicago immigration attorneys can help you file for a green card based on employment or family based petition.

-Aliens who are outside of the U.S. and seek permanent residence in the U.S. can apply for an immigrant visa at U.S. consulates abroad and are then admitted into the United States as lawful permanent residents.
-Under certain circumstances, aliens who are present in the U.S. may become permanent residents without having to leave the US.
+Noncitizens who are outside of the U.S. and seek permanent residence in the U.S. can apply for an immigrant visa at U.S. consulates abroad and are then admitted into the United States as lawful permanent residents.
+Under certain circumstances, noncitizens who are present in the U.S. may become permanent residents without having to leave the US.
 This process, which is administered at the discretion of the USCIS, is called "adjustment of status."
-It differs from the "change of status" process where an alien present in the U.S. changes from one nonimmigrant classification to another.
+It differs from the "change of status" process where an noncitizen present in the U.S. changes from one nonimmigrant classification to another.

 The determination whether you are eligible to file for adjustment of status requires professional analysis as a potential denial of an adjustment of status application may result in placing you in a process to remove you from the U.S.

 If you have any concerns regarding your eligibility to adjust status in the U.S. call us at 773-516-4100 or contact the Chicago immigration lawyers of Zneimer & Zneimer P.C. online for a consultation to discuss your immigration issues or questions.